 You can now consider going worldwide when you’ve built a solid portfolio (having international clients).

-Here are the greatest freelancing sites to join if you want to work with foreign clients:
+Here are some of the greatest freelancing sites to join if you want to work with foreign clients:

 - Toptal, etc.